perlsheperd/perlsheperd/README.md

 # PRIVACY

-I am very discreet and come with an automatic unilateral NDA.
-Sometimes I require them myself.
+I come toting an automatic unilateral NDA.
+That means your business with me stays completely private by default.